keptn/lifecycle-toolkit/docs/docs/reference/index.md

 ## [CRD Reference](./crd-reference/index.md)

-Dive into the manifest files crucial for Keptn—Custom Resource Definitions (CRDs).
 This section provides comprehensive reference information about the CRDs that must be populated to tailor Keptn to your needs.